-JobBank Canada reports that in the Lower Mainland – Southwest region for the 2015-2017 period, the employment outlook is expected to be limited; a moderate number of people are expected to retire but employment is expected to decline.
+JobBank Canada reports that for the 2018-2020 period in the Lower Mainland – Southwest region and through most of the province, the employment outlook is expected to be fair.

-WorkBC reports that for the period 2014-2024, the expected annual demand growth rate for couriers & messengers will be 0.7% across the province.
-The highest total number of job openings will be in Lower Mainland at 810 jobs followed by Vancouver Island Coast with 150 expected job openings (2014-2024).
+WorkBC reports that for the period 2018-2028, the expected annual demand growth rate for couriers & messengers will be 1.6% across the province.

 How Do I Become a Delivery & Courier Services Driver?

 In B.C. there is no certification required to be a delivery driver / courier but you must have a driver’s license appropriate to the class of vehicle being driven.
 Employers often require a minimum of one year safe driving experience and completion of secondary school.
 Employers may wish to know if you are eligible for bonding.
 Although most couriers are trained on the job, you may also be asked to obtain certification in Transportation of Dangerous Goods (TDG).
 For information on TDG training, see:

 You may also be asked to supply your own car or bike, and take care of any maintenance.

 If you intend to be a bike courier in the City of Vancouver you must: